DIY House Cleaners

 - Mix the cleaning solution together in a separate bowl.

 - Pour the solution over the washcloths.
-(You made need to make a second batch of the solution, depending on how absorbent your cloths are.)
+(You made need to make a second batch of the solution, depending on how absorbent your clothes are.)

 Homemade Dishwasher Tablets